An expat guide to healthcare and health insurance in the USA

-For accounting reasons, some expats or their employers choose to opt for non-ACA-compliant international health insurance and pay the penalty because it can be cheaper than health insurance approved by Obamacare, or because this type of insurance is more suited to their needs.
+Some expats, or their employers may prefer to choose a non-ACA-compliant health insurance policy, even if they are subject to the penalty, because it can be cheaper than a health insurance policy approved by Obamacare, or because this type of insurance is more suited to their needs.

 Here are examples of rates with two non-ACA-compliant international health insurance for a non-smoking 39-year-old woman (not including maternity):

 |Without dental or optical||Including dental and optical|